Class 1

 Homeless work¶

-- Set up digital tools in your account (and help your classmates)
+- Set up digital tools for yourself (and help your classmates)

-- Learn the vocabulary from class 1 using Anki Deck “Vocab Pāli Class”
+- Learn the basic Buddhist vocabulary from class 1 using Anki Deck “Vocab Pāli Class”

 - Learn abbreviations from “Grammar Pāli Class”